How to Lower Your Chance of Dementia and Maintain Brain Health in 24/25

 3 .
 How Dementia and Hypertension are Related

 .
 The disorder known as hypertension, or hypertension, is characterized by an abnormally high blood pressure against the walls of the supply pathways.
 This may cause vein damage and affect the blood supply to the brain.
-The brain requires a constant supply of oxygen and other nutrients to perform properly.
+The brain requires constant oxygen and other nutrients to perform properly.
 When the blood supply is reduced or interfered with, synapses may rupture or pass through.
 Dementia, mental illness, and cognitive decline may result from this.

 Alzheimer’s disease is associated with atypical protein aggregates in the brain known as amyloid plaques and neurofibrillary tangles.
 These proteins cause synapses to die off by slowing down the flow of signals between them.
 Hypertension could develop the formation of amyloid plaques and hasten the course of Alzheimer’s disease.

 Problems with the veins in the mind, such as atherosclerosis, strokes, or strokes that are smaller than expected, are the cause of vascular dementia.
 These conditions can obstruct or break veins and deprive the brain of nutrients and oxygen.
-This may cause damage to certain areas of the brain responsible for thought, memory, and behavior.
+This may cause damage to certain areas of the brain responsible for thought, memory, and behaviour.
 Since hypertension weakens the vein walls and increases their propensity to rupture or narrow, it is a major risk factor for vascular dementia.

 A combination of vascular dementia and Alzheimer’s disease is known as blended dementia.
 It encompasses a wide range of mental disorders that affect different areas of the brain.
 Hypertension may exacerbate the two types of mental injury. and raise the possibility of mixed dementia.